LenWinkler/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) Unless it's invoked with 0, I think this one runs forever.
-The base case is bunnies == 0 but each time the function calls itself, it's effectively calling bunnyEars(bunnies + 1.)
+The base case is bunnies == 0 but each time the function calls itself, it's effectively calling bunnyEars(bunnies + 1.).
+Would this be O(n!)?

 ## Exercise II